jgraha8/libautoptr/README.md

 ## Conformant Usage

 To use the memory management support for an object, we first need to use autoptr within the managed data structure.

+### Data structure definition

 The autoptr structure is required to be used as the first member of a managed data structure.
 An example usage is

     struct my_struct {
         struct autoptr __autoptr; // Treating as a "private" member ...
     };

+### Data structure construction

-where the my_struct instance may be cast to autoptr.
-We use void pointers for all of the autoptr procedures and perform this cast internally.
-When constructing the mangaged object we also construct the autoptr member using
+Within the mangaged object constructor, we also construct the autoptr member using

-    autoptr_ctor( my_struct, sizeof(*my_struct),
- 		      (void (*)(void *))my_struct_dtor,
- 		      (void (*)(void **))my_struct_free,
- 		      (void (*)(void **, cl_uint))my_struct_vfree );

-where the my_struct_dtor is the object destructor and my_struct_free and my_struct_vfree are the free and vector free procedures (for heap allocated instances), respectively.
-In most cases, one can use the generic free and vfree procedures provided by the autoptr module such that the call then becomes

-    autoptr_ctor( my_struct, sizeof(*my_struct),
+    autoptr_ctor( my_struct, sizeof(*my_struct), (void (*)(void *))my_struct_dtor);
- 		      (void (*)(void *))my_struct_dtor,
- 		      autoptr_free_obj,
- 		      autoptr_vfree_obj );

-If the an object does not use heap or vector (heap) allocation, then the free functions may be set to NULL (a free procedure is called only if the allocd flag is true).
 The object destructor is required since it provides all of the internal cleanup of the object and will be called by the free procedures.
 If an object is heap-allocated then the allocd flag must be set using

     autoptr_set_allocd( my_struct, true );

 during construction of the object.
+The object will automatically be free'd when *autoptr_unbind()* (or related functions) is called and no more references remain.
+In the case that *my_struct* is a pointer to a contiguous allocation of *struct my_struct* objects, a call to

+    autoptr_set_managed(my_struct, num_my_struct);

+is needed in order to register each instance of *struct my_struct* in the allocation as a managed object.

+### Object Destructor

 The object destructor, then needs to have as the first statement a check for whether or not the object is to be destroyed (this is based on the reference count).
 For our example my_struct, its destructor looks like

     void my_struct_dtor( struct my_struct *my_struct )
     {